mikeroyal/cryengine-snap/README.md

 ([Don't have snapd installed?](https://snapcraft.io/docs/core/install))

-## Hardware Requirements for running Unreal Engine on your machine
+## Hardware Requirements for running CryEngine on your machine

 ## Minimum Requirements